faceyspacey/redux-first-router/docs/migration.md

 Migration is pretty easy.
-Remember you can always refer to the [updated demo](https://github.com/faceyspacey/redux-first-router-demo)
+Remember you can always refer to the [updated demo](https://github.com/faceyspacey/redux-first-router-demo) and `connectRoutes` [documentation](https://github.com/faceyspacey/redux-first-router/blob/master/docs/connectRoutes.md).

 In v1, `history` was a peerDependency.
 We have built our own history management tool, its actually part of [Rudy](https://github.com/respond-framework/rudy), but we have implemented it into RFR2.

 While RFR2 is a breaking change, its trivial to get up and running again.

 Inside of your `configureStore.js` [file](https://github.com/scriptedalchemy/redux-first-router-demo/blob/6c8238eee713ce0079aeae1ce328d305bddd0ee3/src/configureStore.js#L11),